 - 1. Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 2.
 Continue to identify key questions about the cleanup and ongoing management, and evaluate for remedy effectiveness and impacts to human and ecological receptors. - 3.
 Track the progress made in treating contaminated groundwater at the groundwater treatment systems.
-Attention to the significant changes to the East Trenches, Mound Site, and Solar Ponds groundwater plume treatment systems will be a focus during 2016 to ensure that the systems are effectively removing contaminants from groundwater. - 4.
+Attention to the significant changes to the Mound Site and Solar Ponds groundwater plume treatment systems will be a focus during 2017 to ensure that the systems are effectively removing contaminants from groundwater. - 4.
 Track the ongoing investigation into the source(s) of elevated actinide levels found in surface water.
 Of particular note are the cyclic uranium levels in North Walnut Creek at point of compliance WALPOC, elevated levels of actinides at point of evaluation GS10 on South Walnut Creek, and elevated plutonium levels at point of evaluation SW027 in the Woman Creek drainage. - 5.
 Track the geotechnical progress made in addressing surface slumping at the Original Landfill (OLF). - 6.
-Work with DOE on implementing its Legacy Management Closure Public Involvement Plan (LMPIP), including the meetings DOE identified in the LMPIP. - 7.
-Review DOE budgets for implementation of DOE responsibilities. - 8.
-Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness, including the CERCLA five-year review. - 9.
-As needed, evaluate legal and regulatory issues regarding implementation of RFLMA and related site documents, and provide information to the Stewardship Council and to the community. - 10.
-Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 11.
-Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 12.
-Continue to participate in Adaptive Management Plan meetings, including technical evaluations of data. - 13.
-Continue to work with DOE on the development of the visitor center. - 14.
-Support the Rocky Flats Cold War Museum to educate successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 15.
+Track issues related to additional sampling off-site and in the Rocky Flats Refuge.
+(Note: while the analysis might be conducted by local governments and USFWS, the issue is an LSO issue as it goes to the historic use of Rocky Flats as a weapons plant and associated residual contamination.) - 7.
+Continue to participate in Adaptive Management Plan (AMP) meetings, including technical evaluations of data; track implementation of AMP results, which could include breaching the terminal ponds on Woman and Walnut Creeks. - 8.
+Continue participating in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness, including the CERCLA five-year review. - 9.
+Work with DOE on implementing its Legacy Management Closure Public Involvement Plan (LMPIP), including the meetings DOE identified in the LMPIP. - 10.
+Review DOE budgets for implementation of DOE responsibilities. - 11.
+As needed, evaluate legal and regulatory issues regarding implementation of RFLMA and related site documents, and provide information to the Stewardship Council and to the community. - 12.
+Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 13.
+Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 14.
+Continue to work with DOE on the development of the visitor center. - 15.
+Support the Rocky Flats Cold War Museum to educate successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 16.
 Track the development of Jefferson County Parkway as it relates to Rocky Flats.

-Former Rocky Flats Workforce LSO Activity
+Former Rocky Flats Workforce